 At Eye CE Primary School we are dedicated to providing high quality Computing Education for our children.
 We believe that all of our children should develop a love of Computing as well as be confident to learn and develop new skills.
 We aim to teach our computing curriculum through all of our lessons across the curriculum and not just stand alone computing lessons.
 We ensure all our children are equipped with the skills they need to stay safe in the digital world we live in.

-At Eye Primary C of E Primary School, we are very fortunate to have a vast amount of technology.
-This allows all children to take part in weekly Computing lessons as well as enabling us to use Computing in a variety of lessons.
+At Eye Primary C of E Primary School, we teach Computing through the Teach Computing curriculum.
+We have a vast amount of technology which allows all children to take part in weekly Computing lessons as well as enabling us to use Computing in a variety of lessons.
 We ensure that e-safety is part of every Computing session we teach so this information sticks.

 Our Progression in Computing document ensures all three areas of Computing are covered in every year group.

 These areas are Computer Science, Information Technology and Digital Literacy.

 The core of Computing is computer science, in which pupils are taught the principles of information and computation, how digital systems work and how to put this knowledge to use through programming.
 Building on this knowledge and understanding, pupils are equipped to use information technology to create programs, systems and a range of content.
 Computing also ensures that pupils become digitally literate- able to use, and express themselves and develop their ideas through, information and communication technology- at level suitable for the future workplace and as active participants in a digital world.